rvandewater/OMOP_MEDS/README.md

     - EXAMPLE_SHARED_URL # Often used for shared metadata files
 ```

+## Differences with the original meds_etl_omop

+This package is designed as a more flexible and configurable alternative to the original `meds_etl_omop` package.
+We make a few important choices that have impact on your downstream training and task definitions:

+- We use the mapped concepts by default, which are more standardized across datasets and, for large, health systems can
+    be more clean, especially if you are working with a limited tokenizer on a large dataset.
+    You can still use the source concepts by setting `++prefer_source=True`.
+- We use more tables than in the original `meds_etl_omop` package, which can lead to more complete patient histories.
+    Watch for potential information leakage.
+You can change your table configs in pre_MEDS.yaml and event_configs.yaml
+-

 ## Pre-MEDS settings

 The following settings can be used to configure the pre-MEDS steps.